xcaeser/tailscale-docker-fly/Readme.md

+# Your own simple VPN based on Tailscale
-# Dockerized Tailscale Exit Node Setup
+### Dockerized Tailscale Exit Node Setup

 This Docker setup guide details how to create a containerized Tailscale exit node using Ubuntu as the base image.
 The exit node allows devices on your Tailscale network to access the internet through this container's network connection.